Arshad221b/Named-Entity-Recognition/README.md

 # Named-Entity-Recognition
-Huggigface RoBERTa model implementation for NER on conll2003 dataset.
+Huggingface RoBERTa model implementation for NER on conll2003 dataset.

 <h3>Flow of the program:</h3>
 <p> 1.
 Importing data using Huggingface Dataset </p>